richcannings/ham-radio-net-scribe/README.md

     *   Paste your Gemini API key into this file and save it.
 5.  **Configure your audio device:**
     *   Open the `constants.py` file.
-    *   Modify the `DEVICE_NAME` variable to match the name of your microphone as recognized by your system.
+    *   If you are using a sound device other than a Digirig, modify the `DEVICE_NAME` variable to match the name of your microphone as recognized by your system.
 You might need to run a simple `sounddevice` script to list available devices if you are unsure (e.g., `python -m sounddevice`).

 ### Running the Application